 The obstacle that keeps millions of car-buyers from making the switch to plug-in vehicles is not the price, nor performance, nor the availability of an EV that meets their needs.
 It’s “range anxiety,’’ the fear of running out of power before reaching a place to plug in.

-The proposal would avoid 16 million tons of carbon dioxide emissions through 2035, helping the state achieve its emission reduction goals while creating approximately 700 jobs per year.
+The proposal would avoid 16 million tons of carbon dioxide emissions through 2035, helping the state achieve its emission reduction goals while creating approximately 700 jobs.

 By curbing emissions from traditional gas combustion engines, EVs are good for the climate and for public health.
 And by reducing dependence on foreign fuel supplies, electric vehicles provide a boost to the U.S. economy.

 EVs can provide big benefits for New Jersey.
 Building out the state’s EV charging infrastructure will put New Jersey on track to become a front-runner in transportation electrification and help the state reach its environmental policy goals.

 PSE&G already boasts the state’s largest network of workplace charging stations and has partnered with EVgo to install public EV charging stations at several rest stops along the New Jersey Turnpike and Garden State Parkway.